Robert Dugger

-Robert Lee Dugger (born July 3, 1995) is an American professional baseball pitcher who is currently a free agent.
-He has previously played in MLB for the Miami Marlins, Tampa Bay Rays, Seattle Mariners and Cincinnati Reds.
+Robert Lee Dugger (born July 3, 1995) is an American professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Miami Marlins, Tampa Bay Rays, Seattle Mariners, and Cincinnati Reds.
+He has also played in the KBO League for the SSG Landers.

 Amateur career

 Dugger attended Tomball High School in Tomball, Texas.
 In 2013, as a senior, he led Tomball to a Texas UIL 4A State Championship, throwing a complete game in which he allowed only one run while striking out six, along with going 3–4 at the plate, including a three-run inside-the-park home run.
 He was named to the 4A All-State Baseball Team that year.
 Undrafted out of high school, he enrolled at Cisco Junior College where he played college baseball.
 In his two years at Cisco, he compiled ERAs of 5.40 and 4.37.
 After his sophomore year, he transferred to Texas Tech University.
 As a junior at Texas Tech, he was 6–1 with a 2.67 ERA over 60 2/3 relief innings.
-After his junior year, he was drafted by the Seattle Mariners in the 18th round of the 2016 Major League Baseball draft.

 Professional career

 Seattle Mariners

-After signing with the Mariners, Dugger was assigned to the Everett AquaSox before being reassigned to the Arizona League Mariners.
-He also pitched in two games for the Tacoma Rainers.
-In 12 games (six starts) between the three teams, he went 2–1 with a 4.62 ERA.
-In 2017, he began the season with the Clinton LumberKings where he compiled a 4–1 record, a 2.00 ERA, and a 0.99 WHIP in 22 games (nine starts) and was named a Midwest League All-Star before being promoted to the Modesto Nuts in July, where he finished the season with a 2–5 record and a 3.94 ERA over nine starts.
+Dugger was drafted by the Seattle Mariners in the 18th round, with the 537th overall selection, of the 2016 Major League Baseball draft.
+After signing with the Mariners, Dugger was assigned to the Low-A Everett AquaSox before being reassigned to the rookie-level Arizona League Mariners.
+He also pitched in two games for the Triple-A Tacoma Rainiers.
+In 12 games (six starts) between the three affiliates, he went 2–1 with a 4.62 ERA and 38 strikeouts across 39 innings.
+In 2017, Dugger began the season with the Single-A Clinton LumberKings, where he compiled a 4–1 record, a 2.00 ERA, 69 strikeouts, and an 0.99 WHIP in 22 games (nine starts).
+He was subsequently named a Midwest League All-Star before being promoted to the High-A Modesto Nuts in July, where he finished the season with a 2–5 record and a 3.94 ERA with 47 strikeouts over nine starts.

 Miami Marlins

-On December 7, 2017, Dugger, along with Nick Neidert and Christopher Torres, was traded to the Miami Marlins in exchange for Dee Gordon and international slot money.
-He began 2018 with the Jupiter Hammerheads, earning Florida State League All-Star honors, and was promoted to the Jacksonville Jumbo Shrimp in May.
+On December 7, 2017, Dugger, along either Nick Neidert and Christopher Torres, was traded to the Miami Marlins in exchange for Dee Gordon and international slot money.
+Dugger began 2018 with the Jupiter Hammerheads, earning Florida State League All-Star honors, and was promoted to the Jacksonville Jumbo Shrimp in May.
 In 25 starts between the two clubs, he pitched to a 10–7 record with a 3.40 ERA.
 He returned to the Jumbo Shrimp to begin 2019, earning Southern League All-Star honors, before being promoted to the New Orleans Baby Cakes in June.

 On August 5, 2019, the Marlins selected Duggar's contract and promoted him to the major leagues.
 He made his major league debut that day versus the New York Mets, allowing six runs over five innings pitched.